cobilab/cryfa/README.md

 ```
 Enter a password, then press 'Enter':
 ```
-After typing a raw password, e.g. `A keygen raw pass!`, and pressing "Enter", the following message appears:
+After typing a raw password, e.g. "A keygen raw pass!", and pressing "Enter", the following message appears:
 ```
 Enter a file name to save the generated key, then press 'Enter':
 ```
-The automatically generated strong password will be saved in the file that you specify its name, e.g. `key.txt`, in this step.
+The automatically generated strong password will be saved in the file that you specify its name, e.g. "key.txt", in this step.
 Note, the "keygen" program needs an initial raw password, which is not required to be strong itself, to generate a strong password.
 Afterward, you can use the following command to pass the key file, in this case "key.txt", to Cryfa: